vakila/automerge.github.io/docs/glossary.md

 ## CRDTs

 Automerge is a type of CRDT (Conflict-Free Replicated Datatype).
 A CRDT is a data structure that simplifies multi-user applications.
-We can use them to syncronize data between two devices in a way that both devices see the same application state.
+We can use them to synchronize data between two devices in a way that both devices see the same application state.
 In many systems, copies of some data need to be stored on multiple computers.
 Examples include:
   * Mobile apps that store data on the local device, and that need to sync that data to other devices belonging to the same user (such as calendars, notes, contacts, or reminders);
   * Distributed databases, which maintain multiple replicas of the data (in the same datacenter or in different locations) so that the system continues working correctly if some of the replicas are offline;
   * Collaboration software, such as Google Docs, Trello, Figma, or many others, in which several users can concurrently make changes to the same file or data;